Canada made its housing crisis. It just may manufacture its way out of it, too.

 This robotic arm, inside Intelligent City’s factory in lower mainland, British Columbia, could be the missing link to righting Canada’s demand for housing.
 This robotic arm is what OD Krieg, Chief Technology Officer of Intelligent City, calls, “the productization of housing.”

 He says we as a society have long standing beliefs about construction that are getting in the way of efficiency.
 And he sees enormous potential for innovation.
 “For the past 150 years, the industry has relied on manual, fragmented, and sometimes chaotic ways of working,” says Krieg.
 (Anyone who’s ever visited a few construction sites knows that this is likely a charitable characterization.)
-It has led to stagnant productivity for the last 70 to 8075 years.
+It has led to stagnant productivity for the last 75 years.
 Contrast that to agriculture, which has seen a sixteen-fold increase in productivity over the same period.
 Modern structures give the illusion of advancement but the process to create them is essentially the same.

 That’s because building residential structures remains an ornately custom-made process: a developer approaches an architect, who submits designs to a construction company, who finds a way to build this custom design the best they can to match the original plan.